Growth of Future Generations

 Tani is the third of four siblings.
 The mother he adored died at the age of 40 due to pneumonia.
 His father worked as a street vendor.
 However, he was unable to fulfill his functions as a father.
 For example, he physically abused and failed to look after his children – especially Tani.
 Tani left home because he was afraid of his father.
 He made a living by working in a computer shop and occasionally stealing.

 Tani was unable to trust people even after moving into KnK’s the House for Youth.
 He was involved in several incidents of theft at the House for Youth and school.
 He also displayed violent behavior toward the other children.
 He was given counseling by social workers and psychological care professionals to solve the problems he faced.
 He also participated in various activities and attended school.
-After a year and a half at the House for Youth, he has now found a sense of responsibility.
-His relationship with his father has also improved and he is able to exercise self-control.
-Currently, he is continuing to live at the House for Youth to further strengthen his self-control.
+After living in the House for Youth, he found a sense of responsibility, improved his relationship with his father, and gained self-control.

 • For the protection of privacy, the people in the photos are not the same as the people in each case story.